WebAssembly/spec/proposals/Exceptions.md

 The event names subsection is a `name_map` which assigns names to a subset of the event indices (Used for both imports and module-defined).

+---

+## Comparisons of the two proposals

+- Proposal 2 is more expressive and possibly provides more flexibility for future frontend developers for other languages.

+- As Proposal 2 introduces first-class exception reference type, we have to manage lifetime of exception objects, from which arises several questions.
+  - How do we manage exception objects' lifetime in non-GC embeddings?
+Do we make reference counting mandatory?
+  - Who is responsible for deleting exception objects?
+  - What should we do for except_ref values of invalid exception objects already deleted?
+  - How should exception reference type be related to the existing reference type or GC proposal?

+- In Proposal 2, the unwinder must stop at every call stack frame with `catch` instruction because the tag matching happens within a `catch` block, whereas in Proposal 1 the unwinder does not need to stop at call stack frames that do not contain `catch`s with the current exception's tag.
+Stopping at every call frame might degrade performance.

+- It is suggested that Proposal 2 may be more compatible with effect handlers, which can be might be added to wasm in the future.